kalaksi/lightkeeper/README.md

 # LightkeeperRM

 **LightkeeperRM (Remote Management) is a modular drop-in replacement for maintaining servers over SSH with shell commands.**
-No additional daemons or other software is needed on servers.
-LightkeeperRM will only run standard Linux commands already available on the server.
+No additional daemons or other software is needed on target hosts.
+LightkeeperRM will only run standard Linux commands already available on the host.
-You can see executed commands through debug log and on server's logs (depends on server's settings), so it's easy to audit and debug.
+You can see executed commands through debug log and on target hosts's logs (depending on setup), so it's easy to audit and debug.

 **LightkeeperRM aims to be customizable**, modular and easily extendable, so that it can be modified for different needs.

 **User-interface is compact** and aims to keep only the most essential information visible.
 Clicking and navigating between different views is kept to a minimum.
 In case you find the GUI insufficient and need to dig deeper, you can always use a button, or hotkey, for launching a terminal that logs you in through SSH.

-**Extensive keyboard shortcuts**. (work in progress)
+**Extensive keyboard shortcuts**.

 *NOTE: this is currently a pre-release and still has bugs and is missing some features.
 Documentation is also not yet complete.*